netgen/local-development-setup/php/README.md

 Make sure to use your own username instead of `brale`, and name the socket file corresponding to the PHP version.
 Use configuration already existing in the file and do not create duplicate entries.

+#### Optionally optimize PHP-FPM resource consumption

+Main PHP-FPM manager process takes up a small amount of memory, but spawned workers can take up to few hundred megabytes, depending on the application executed.
+If you don't have enough hardware resources, configure `pm` setting to `ondemand` and corresponding `pm.process_idle_timeout` to something like `15m`.
+That will ensure that worker processes get killed after idling for 15 minutes, and started again automatically when needed.
+When that happens, first request will be few hundred milliseconds slower, but subsequent requests will reuse existing workers without process initialization penalty.

 ## Symlink PHP binaries